» Configuring GitHub Access

 This page is located at https://github.com/settings/applications/new.
 You can also reach it through GitHub's menus:

 - In the upper right corner, click your profile picture and choose "Settings."

-- In the upper right corner, click the "Register a new application" button.
+- In the upper right corner, click the "New OAuth App" button.

 This page has a form with four text fields.

 Fill them in as follows:

 Field name Value Application Name Terraform Enterprise (